LeakyAbstractions/result/docs/index.md

 image: /result-banner-centered.png
 ---

-# Result Library for Java
+# Getting Started

 The purpose of this library is to provide a type-safe encapsulation of operation results that may have succeeded or failed, instead of throwing exceptions.

-If you like `Optional` but feel that it sometimes falls too short, you'll love `Result`.
+If you like <tt>Optional</tt> but feel that it sometimes falls too short, you'll love <tt>Result</tt>.

-The best way to think of _Result_ is as a super-powered version of _Optional_.
-The only difference is that whereas _Optional_ may contain a successful value or express the absence of a value, _Result_ contains either a successful value or a failure value that explains what went wrong.
+The best way to think of <tt>Result</tt> is as a super-powered version of <tt>Optional</tt>.
+The only difference is that whereas <tt>Optional</tt> may contain a successful value or express the absence of a value, <tt>Result</tt> contains either a successful value or a failure value that explains what went wrong.

 <details style="margin-bottom: 20px">
- <summary style="display: list-item"><code>Result</code> objects have methods equivalent to those in
+ <summary style="display: list-item; cursor: pointer"><code>Result</code> objects have methods equivalent to those in
  <code>Optional</code>, plus a few more to handle failure values.</summary>
  <div markdown="1">